Prakash2403/UltimateTicTacToe/README.md

 # Ultimate TicTacToe

-This is my first android app.
+This is my first android app for AndroidMonk Hackathon and we won that hackathon.

 ##Basic Idea
 Ultimate tic-tac-toe also known as super tic-tac-toe is a board game composed of nine tic-tac-toe boards arranged in a 3-by-3 grid.
 Players take turns playing in the smaller tic-tac-toe boards until one of them wins in the larger tic-tac-toe board.